 So far you’ve managed to avoid drilling or punching holes in your pride and joy.
 Well, the time has come – deep breaths and keep calm…

 I had four existing bolts which I could use to mount the backplate.
 But the backplate will live inside a storage box.
 So I had to run cables in and out of the storage box.
 I needed to drill some holes – damn!

-When doing an installation like this, I’m a strong believer in doing it once and doing it properly the first time.
+When doing a dual battery installation like this, I’m a strong believer in doing it once and doing it properly the first time.
 There’s nothing worse than having to pull apart something to find a mystery water leak.